Formal Verification of Necessary Grounding via Successor Semantics

 • Contingency of self-awareness: The statement “I am” expresses a fact that could have been otherwise; thus, it is contingent.

-• Application of HM-PSR (A1) & The Witness Requirement: From contingency, grounding follows: ∃q (Nec(q) ∧ q ◃ “I am”) Formally, this existential claim requires a Witness w: a constructive, trace-preserving path that connects the contingent state (“I am”) to its ground qThis witness is not merely a logical artifact, but an ontological bridge: it marks the transition where modal possibility is no longer merely admissible, but instantiated as a fact requiring grounding.
+• Application of HM-PSR (A1) & The Witness Requirement: From contingency, grounding follows: ∃q (Nec(q) ∧ q ◃ “I am”) Formally, this existential claim requires a Witness w: a constructive, trace-preserving path that connects the contingent state (“I am”) to its ground qThis witness is not merely a logical artifact; it records the dependence-structure at the point where modal admissibility is treated as a fact requiring grounding.
 Without this witness, the grounding relation would be a disconnect.

 • Rejection of necessary ground: If no necessary ground exists (and thus no valid witness can be constructed), we face two untenable alternatives: